GeostatsGuy/GeostatsPy/README.md

 A minimum environment includes:

-* Python 3.7.10 - due to the depdendency of GeostatsPy on the Numba package for code acceleration
+* Python 3.10 - 3.13 - due to the depdendency of GeostatsPy on the [Numba](https://pypi.org/project/numba/) package for code acceleration with a Just-In-Time compiler for numerical functions in Python

 ***